-Below are some answers to some frequently asked questions about dedicated trees and groves.
+Below are answers to some frequently asked questions about dedicated trees and groves.
 If you have a question that is not covered here, please feel free to call us on 01309 691292.

 It is not possible to facilitate individuals planting their own trees, but you would be more than welcome to join one of our Conservation Weeks, which often include tree planting amongst other conservation activities.